Looking to put on muscle? You’ll need the right diet and exercise plan. Here are our top tips for skinny guys looking to increase their gains.

-Embrace the Pre-Workout Shake
+Embrace The Post-Workout Shake

-Eat Six Meals a Day
+Eat Smaller Meals Throughout The Day

 Try to stack up on small meals throughout the day, preferably every three hours.
-Divide your target calorie intake of the day by six and you’ll have the calories you should consume for each mini-meal.
+Divide your target calorie intake of the day by six, and you’ll have the calories you should consume for each mini-meal.
 Be sure to consume about 20 grams of protein at every one of them.

-Go the Barbell Route
+Go For The Barbell

-Focus on the Big Four
+Focus On The Big Four